Chap Goh Mei Finding Love With An Orange Toss In 2023

 The state keeps the Chap Goh Mei tradition alive as a major celebration in George Town.

-Every year, the Chap Goh Meh celebration is held at the Esplanade, an iconic waterfront promenade.
+The Chap Goh Meh celebration is held at the Esplanade, an iconic waterfront promenade every year.

 Along with the lion dance and other traditional cultural events, hawker stands were set up along the streets.